Ecoblockchain/relay/README.md

 ## Methods

-- `AddRelay(string methodName, address relayOwner)` - Registers the given method as callable via a relay for the given relayOwner.
+- `addRelay(string methodName, address relayOwner)` - Registers the given method as callable via a relay for the given relayOwner.
 Creates a proxy contract in the background.
-- `GetRelay(string methodName, address relayOwner)` - Gets the address that can be sent transactions by the relayOwner to call the relay method.
+- `getRelay(string methodName, address relayOwner)` - Gets the address that can be sent transactions by the relayOwner to call the relay method.
-- `TransferRelay(string methodName, address oldOwner, address newOwner)` - Transfers the owner of the relay.
+- `transferRelay(string methodName, address oldOwner, address newOwner)` - Transfers the owner of the relay.

 ## Usage